Women in The Lord of the Rings: Galadriel

 Galadriel's gifts, too, are Homeric, including cloaks, food, and wisdom as well as light, just like those of Circe and Calypso.

 The scholar of English literature Maureen Thum describes Galadriel's masked power.
 She appears conventionally as a romantic medieval heroine in a garden, gives suitably medieval gifts, is admired from afar.
 But far from being imprisoned in her garden, she rules her realm and all who enter it "feel the power of the Lady".
 At the end of the book, the reader discovers that she is the bearer of Nenya, the Ring of Adamant, one of the three Elven-Rings, explaining her power to conceal and protect Lothlórien from the Dark Lord's gaze.
 Wayne G. Hammond and Christina Scull observe that "Adamant" means both a type of hard stone, and "stubbornly resolute", a description that well suits the quality of Galadriel's resistance to Sauron.

 Scholars including Marjorie Burns and Sharin Schroeder have compared and contrasted Galadriel with Ayesha, the powerful and beautiful eponymous heroine of Rider Haggard's 1887 lost world adventure story She: A History of Adventure.
 Burns points out numerous similarities between Galadriel, Ayesha, and the Arthurian Lady of Shalott.
-Both scholars note however that whereas Ayesha overreaches her power and perishes on re-entering the immortal flame, Galadriel understands that she cannot wield the One Ring, though Frodo offers it to her freely; she helps the quest to destroy it, and accepts the diminution of her power and the fading of her realm that result.
+Both scholars note however that whereas Ayesha overreaches her power and perishes on re-entering the immortal flame, Galadriel understands that she cannot wield the One Ring, though Frodo offers it to her freely.
+Galadriel, they write, helps the quest to destroy the Ring, and accepts the diminution of her power and the fading of her realm that result.
 Schroeder observes that where Ayesha is capricious, enjoying male admiration, Galadriel is serious, testing the members of the Fellowship for loyalty.
 Schroeder notes that Galadriel is self-aware, knowing that "she is as fallible as they are", and as much in need of testing: and indeed accepts Frodo's testing.